vibby/adventistcommons.org/README.md

 ### Docker Development Setup Guide (experimental)

-You can use the docker setup :
+Docker is a solution to make services work in isolated containers.
+No need to have local lamp, apache, mysql, php, composer …

-- Install docker and docker-compose
+Just install docker and docker-compose and follow steps :
-- Clone the repository to the public directory of your localhost environment
+- clone the repository somewhere on your computer
 - copy \application\config\database.docker.php to \application\config\database.php
 - copy \application\config\config.docker.php to \application\config\database.php
 - copy \phinx.docker.yml to \phinx.yml
-- Point your terminal client to the application/ directory, and run `php -r "readfile('https://getcomposer.org/installer');" | php -c php.ini` and `php composer.phar update`
+- Set right on var dirs ``chmod 777 ./var -R``
 - Point your terminal project root and launch project with ``sudo docker-compose up``
+- run migration with command ```docker-compose exec ac-php-fpm application/vendor/bin/phinx migrate```
+- In your browser, go to localhost:8096 (the application) and create your account
 - In your browser, go to localhost:8080 (adminer), and connect with parameters Mysql / ac-db / root / somePassword
-- Create database ``adventistcommons``
-- run migration with command ```docker-compose exec ac-php-fpm vendor/bin/phinx migrate```
-- In your browser, go to localhost:8096 (the application) and create your account

 ### Manual Development Setup Guide